-Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of March 31, 2024 June 30, 2024 will enable us to fund our cash flow requirements into the fourth quarter of 2025.
-However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
+Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of June 30, 2024 September 30, 2024 will enable us to fund our cash flow requirements into for at least the fourth quarter next 12 months from the filings date of 2025. this Quarterly Report on Form 10-Q. However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 In addition, changing circumstances could cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more than currently expected because of circumstances beyond our control.
 As a result, we could deplete our capital resources sooner than we currently expect.
 In addition, because the successful development of INZ-701 or any other product candidates that we pursue is highly uncertain, at this time we cannot reasonably estimate or know the nature, timing, and costs of the efforts that will be necessary to complete the development of any product candidate.